-As the earth is a geoid which is resembling a sphere, the sun’s rays fall obliquely at the top of the atmosphere and the earth intercepts a very small portion of the sun’s energy.
-On average, the earth receives 1.94 calories per sq cm per minute at the top of its atmosphere.
+As the Earth is a geoid that resembles a sphere, the sun’s rays fall obliquely at the top of the atmosphere and the Earth intercepts a very small portion of the Sun’s energy.
+On average, the Earth receives 1.94 calories per sq cm per minute at the top of its atmosphere.

 Insolation: The energy received by the earth is known as incoming radiation which in short termed insolation.
 The earth’s surface receives most of its energy in short wavelengths.

 Aphelion: The solar output received at the top of the atmosphere varies slightly in a year due to the variation in the distance between the earth and the sun.
 The earth is farthest from the sun (152 million km) during its revolution around the sun on 4th July.
 This position of the earth is known as aphelion.

 Perihelion: The earth is nearest to the sun (147 million km) on 3rd January, this condition is known as perihelion.
 Therefore, the annual insolation received by the earth on the 3rd of January is slightly more than the amount received on the 4th of July.